Microsoft ends support for Internet Explorer on June 16, 2022.

 In accordance with the employee invention system stipulated in the Patent Act, each Group company has established an invention incentive system in order to increase incentives to create technologies, business-related ideas, and more that will act as future sources of business.

-Based on the objectives of the Patent Act, the NTT Intellectual Property Center provides incentives for the creation of ideas as early as possible in order to promote cycles of creation that will lead to new ideas, and also reviews these incentive systems as needed.
+The Invention Incentive System plays a role in this, and based on the objectives of the Patent Act, the NTT Intellectual Property Center provides incentives for the creation of ideas as early as possible in order to promote cycles of creation that will lead to new ideas, reviewing these incentive systems in April 2024 for such purposes.
+These new systems use an AI model trained on past NTT patent usage data to evaluate the value of inventions and award incentives.